MeteorDevelopment/meteor-client/README.md

 - JiJ for compat
 - Utilize LibJF for ASM
 - Pretend to be fabric-api-base
-- Remove discord presence, capes, player count, meteor PVP adding
+- Remove discord presence, capes, player count
 - Add module to disable custom rendering
 - Use FAPI resource loader, client commands and keybinds instead of custom systems (requires FAPI now)
 - Merge round-ui (#619)